canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - - -

-As mentioned previously, we’re using Stache templates in our app.
+As mentioned in the [introduction](/guides/Tutorial.html), we’re using Stache templates in our app.
 Remember that when we downloaded our custom build of CanJS, we included the `can.stache` plugin.
 The CanJS docs tell us that, “Stache templates look similar to normal HTML, except they contain keys for